marcuskwan/react-wars-v1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [ x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+JS library for building UI via components.
+React renders our code and modifies the virtual DOM, which in turn modify the actual DOM.
 - [ ] What does it mean to _think_ in react?
+Breaking down everything into components.
+Storing data via state
 - [ ] Describe state.
+State is where we house our data, it's like our memory
 - [ ] Describe props.
+Props are variables written like attributes that are passed into child components when we 'call' a child component
 ## Project Set Up

 Follow these steps to set up and work on your project: